 In recent years Richard Hearnden has appeared in serious and complex cases concerning homicide, inquests, organised crime, fraud, regulatory crime and rape.
 He is a Grade 4 prosecutor for the CPS, having been appointed since 2011.
 He is a member of the CPS Specialist Rape Advocates’ Panel, the Serious Crime Panel and the Central Fraud Panel, all at Grade 4.
+Richard attended the CPS RASSO refresher course in October 2019.